 In our previous blog post, we talked about drinking hand sanitizer and the dangers that come with it.
 While some people might not understand how this can be an issue, it's a growing problem among young adults and adults too.
-If you have a problem with the drinking of any kind, get help with dependable Asheville NC alcohol rehab at Legacy Freedom.
+If you have a problem with the drinking of any kind, get help with dependable Charlotte NC alcohol rehab at Freedom Detox.
 Call today!

 Brand name bottles of sanitizer are at least 60 to 65% alcohol.
 That means it's equal to two shots of 80 proof vodka.
 Hand sanitizer contains ethanol alcohol, as well.
 This is the same substance within one glass of wine that can create a buzz when you drink it.

 In our last blog, we talked about the dangers of drinking this substance.
 They include damage to internal organs, vision problems, memory loss, and alcohol poisoning.
 Alcohol poisoning can even lead to death.
 It is important to understand that drinking hand sanitizer is very risky and can be detrimental to your health.